Anthony-Handwerker/Rotation/README.txt

 -----------------------------------------------------
 Quick Start:

-Upon loading the program, you will see a button that says "Choose File" at the top of the program.
+Upon loading the program, you will see a drop-down menu on the left side.
+Select an object from it, than click "load."
-Click it, then choose any file with the .4d extension.
-The program comes with 4: Hypercube.4d, Cube.4d, Minimal.4d, and TetrahedralHyperprism.4d.
 Then, click the "Toggle Rotate" button and the program will begin rotating the object in four dimensions.
 You can click and drag the viewing space in order to rotate the camera.
 -----------------------------------------------------